krajvy/nearest-coordinates/README.md

 Version 2 is based on React.
 It can be easily packed and viewed on most of all modern browsers.

+Public version is available by GitHub Pages on URL: https://krajvy.github.io/nearest-coordinates/

 ## Input file

 Input file have to be in specific format: